yanzhoupan/dlrm_ssm/README.md

 tqdm

+### Prepare dataset
+Download the dataset from https://www.kaggle.com/c/criteo-display-ad-challenge and Put the train.txt file and test.txt file in /dlrm_ssm/input/

 ### Run SSM embeddings with DLRM:
 #### 1. Pre-training
 Use tricks/lsh_pp_pretraining.py to generate the min_hash_table for SSM embeddings.
 3 hyperparameter is needed：